frankkahl/wav2mp3/README.md

    - requires CMake 3.14 for building (must be in search path)
    - can be configured to use either
      - pthreads (POSIX 1003.1-2001) or
-     - C++ native threading library (C++ 11 or newer)
+     - C++ native threading library (since C++ 11)
    - Windows:
      - links statically against LAME 3.10 (see http://lame.sourceforge.net/)
        and - if used - pthreads (POSIX 1003.1-2001)
      - precompiled static libraries of LAME and pthreads are included
-     - compiling:
+     - build by executing:
        - build_wav2mp3.bat (pthreads version) or
        - build_wav2mp3_using_C++_threads.bat (C++ native threads)